 Forget four wheel drive, proper winter tyres are unquestionably the single best investment you can make for safer driving in winter conditions, and if you have a decent set you’ll probably never need to faff about in a lay by with snow chains either.

 Winter tyres are all about maximising available grip – or in technical terms ‘coefficient of friction,’ which ranges from 0 (no grip) to 1 (a lot of grip).
 To illustrate what the numbers actually mean, a decent high performance summer tyre on dry roads achieves a coefficient of just about 1, dropping to around 0.7 on wet roads.
 On ice the same tyre is likely to be more around the 0.08 mark.
 For comparison, rubbing two bits of teflon together is around 0.04.

 Winter tyres achieve this extra grip by using a softer rubber compound which remains malleable at lower temperatures, along with special slits in the tread, called sipes.
 Don’t think you only benefit from winter tyres in proper alpine weather either: you’ll start to notice an improvement in braking distance from about 7°C and down – so pretty typical UK winter conditions.

-There are many good winter tyres on the market, but when buying make sure you’re actually getting real winter tyres, not just all-season or M&S (mud and snow) tyres.
+There are many good winter tyres on the market, but when buying make sure you’re actually getting real winter tyres and not just all-season or M&S (mud and snow) tyres.
 The real thing will have a mountain symbol with a snowflake inside.
-We’re big fans of the Vredestein Wintrac Extreme S, which is rated at up to 186mph (useful on the German Autobahns!).
+We’re big fans of the Vredestein Wintrac Extreme S, which is rated for speeds up to 186mph (useful on the German Autobahns!).